IsaKiko/D3-visualising-data/06-json.md

 will have one dog per cat.
 We join the two strings with a simple `+`.

 > # How much do dogs weigh? {.challenge}
-> Let's assume dog misters weigh twice as much as their feline version.
+> Let's assume our dogs weigh twice as much as their feline versions.
 Make
 > the new array reflect this.

 When we start creating our data for the plot, this is the structured (and nicely annotated) data format that we want.